aaort/posts/README.md

 ## Project structure

-/src - Project's main code.
+src - Project's main code.

-/components - List of components that are used accross the project.
+components - List of components that are used accross the project.

-/cards - All the card components for displaying single post, album or todo.
+cards - All the card components for displaying single post, album or todo.

-/hooks - Helper hooks for extracting common logic away from the components.
+hooks - Helper hooks for extracting common logic away from the components.

-/pages - Two available pages, `Home` and `Album`.
+pages - Two available pages, `Home` and `Album`.

-/routes - Config for converting pages to routes.
+routes - Config for converting pages to routes.

-/theme - Theme config and useful method exports.
+theme - Theme config and useful method exports.

-/types - General types used in the project.
+types - General types used in the project.

-/utils - Common logics extracted into the method.
+utils - Common logics extracted into the method.

 ## Packages